-To better understand how IML models behave across heterogeneous problems, we characterize each dataset $\mathcal{D}$ using a small set of complexity descriptors that were proposed for classification \citep{lorena_how_2020} and regression \citep{maciel_measuring_2016}.
+To better understand how IML models behave across heterogeneous problems, we frame our dataset characterization within the broader context of meta-learning.
+We characterize each dataset $\mathcal{D}$ using a small set of complexity descriptors, or meta-features, that were proposed for classification \citep{lorena_how_2020} and regression \citep{maciel_measuring_2016}.
 These descriptors summarize size, sparsity, class/target structure, and local neighborhood overlap, and are subsequently used to stratify performance across the PMLB benchmark.

 For classification problems, let $\mathcal{C}$ denote the set of classes and $p_c$ the empirical proportion of class $c \in \mathcal{C}$.
 We compute metrics belonging to the following classes.